Thomas F. Mulledy: Slave sale

 Mulledy's building program left Georgetown College—and, by extension, the Maryland Jesuits—with considerable debt.
 Compounding the financial insecurity was that the Maryland Jesuits' plantations had been mismanaged and were not generating sufficient income to support the college.
 To rectify the province's finances, Mulledy, as provincial, sold nearly all the slaves owned by the Jesuit Maryland Province to two planters in Louisiana.
-This plan had been authorized by the Jesuit Superior General in Rome, Jan Roothaan, in late 1838 on the condition that the slave families not be separated and that they be sold to owners that would allow them to continue in their Catholic faith.
+This plan had been authorized by the Jesuit Superior General in Rome, Jan Roothaan, in late 1838 on the condition that the slave families not be separated and that they be sold to owners who would allow them to continue in their Catholic faith.
 Mulledy executed the sale of 272 slaves to Jesse Batey and Henry Johnson on June 19, 1838.
 Despite Roothaan's order, it soon became evident that families were, indeed, separated.

 This sale provoked outcry among many of the province's Jesuits, who were opposed to slaveholding by the Jesuits and supported manumission of the slaves.
 These Jesuits sent graphic accounts of the sale to Roothaan, who was inclined toward removing Mulledy as provincial superior.
 William McSherry convinced Roothaan to delay his decision and, along with Samuel Eccleston (the Archbishop of Baltimore), tried to persuade Mulledy to step down.
 Roothaan even contemplated expelling Mulledy from the Society of Jesus, but was persuaded otherwise by Eccleston.
 By August 1839, Roothaan ordered McSherry to inform Mulledy that he had been removed, for the twofold reasons of disobeying orders and of promoting scandal.

 By the time Roothaan came to this decision, McSherry had already convinced Mulledy to step down in late June and to go to Rome to explain himself to the church authorities.
 Mulledy resigned the day he received Roothaan's letter.
 McSherry was made the acting provincial, and was later elected provincial despite being severely ill and near death.
 Following Mulledy's meeting with Roothaan in Rome, he was assigned to teach English to young boys in Nice in the Kingdom of Piedmont-Sardinia, effectively as censure for his conduct in the slave sale affair.
 During his exile, Mulledy wrote to Roothaan of his feelings of loneliness and sense of being forgotten.